Books & Book Reviews

 Paperback

-Victoria Woodhull : First Woman Presidential Candidate (Notable Americans),
+Victoria Woodhull : First Woman Presidential Candidate (Non-Fiction)

-Written by a journalist, Notorious Victoria provides a reporter's balanced account of the life of Victoria Woodhull.
+Written by a journalist, Notorious Victoria provides a reporter's balanced account of the life of Victoria Woodhull from birth until death.
 The book explains, rather than condemns, Woodhull's free love advocacy.
 The book is enriched by the input of Owen Stinchcombe, a British writer who researched Woodhull's life in England.
+While the book isn't flawless, it's considered the best of the Victoria Woodhull biographies by Victoria Woodhull & Company.
+If you know nothing about Victoria Woodhull, Notorious Victoria is the first book to read.
 To order from Amazon, click on the cover above.
 Read an excerpt from Notorious Victoria

 cover